 This exhibition is organized by Barbara Haskell, Curator, with Sarah Humphreville, Senior Curatorial Assistant.

-Major support for Grant Wood: American Gothic and Other Fables is provided by the Henry Luce Foundation.
+Major foundation support is provided by the Henry Luce Foundation.

 Generous support is provided by John and Mary Pappajohn and the Robert Lehman Foundation, Inc.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Explore the Exhibition